-4 Review
+4. Review

-The Manager of Materials Management will be responsible for reviewing the EPP and SCC annually and reporting findings to Council annually.
-Through consultations with key stakeholders (suppliers, subject experts, city staff, etc.) the Manager of Materials Management will identify and recommend revisions to the EPP and SCC.
-Such review will include a review of new items for potential inclusion within the scope of the EPP (e.g. new fair trade certified agricultural products).
+The Manager of Materials Management will be responsible for reviewing the City's EPP and the SCC annually and reporting findings to Council annually.
+Through consultations with key stakeholders (suppliers, subject experts, city staff, etc.) the Manager of Materials Management will identify and recommend revisions to the City's EPP and the SSC.
+Such review will include a review of new items for potential inclusion within the scope of the City's EPP (e.g. new fair trade certified agricultural products).
+Park Board staff will be responsible for ensuring that the Park Board's EPP is reviewed and updated to incorporate applicable changes which result from changes to the City's EPP.